compulim/til/README.md

 > Repro in `jest@29.7.0`.

 Jest pretty-print the error message when expectation fail.
-The pretty-print will remove cyclic properties.
+The pretty-print will remove cyclic properties (`deepCyclicCopyReplaceable`).
 However, that removal logic is triggering error in React.

 Thus, React will error out.
 If the component has a bad unmount logic, then, the error would be replaced by the unmount error.
 Essentially, hiding the original expectation error.